Location: Mt. Brewer

 Wow, am I still talking?
 Ok, sorry.
 Mt.
 Brewer is the ultimate ski touring peak.
 It has terrain for every skill level, and you can drop 3 ways off the summit.
 You are in the middle of the Sierra and it only took a day and a half to get there from the Onion Valley Trailhead.
 We skied Mt.
 Ericcson the next day, which seemed to be the biggest mountain with snow to the top that I could tell made sense in a medium sized day.

-Camping at East Lake is sweet.
+Camping at East Lake 9443′ is sweet.
 We found a narrow lane of thick dry grass at the NE end of the lake.
 There was a mountain spring or snowmelt from warmer ground right there at our camp.
 We drank right out of the stream.
 We had to cross some sketchy logs to get on route in the morning.
-You’ll see, there is no other way except to skin all the way around East Lake.
-The lake wasn’t frozen enough to cross, possibly because there is a warm mountain spring draining into that end.
-And of course because it’s 9500′ and May already by the time you can park at the trailhead.
+The lake wasn’t frozen enough to cross.
+By the time the onion valley trailhead is accessible, that is probably the norm to see open water below 11k..

 The middle part of our East Side descent on Mt.
 Brewer reminded me of skiing on glaciers in Alaska or Canada with it’s friendly, rolling, wide open slopes and DEEP snowpack.
 I really would like to go back and ski back along the east facing 3000′ bowling alley of a gully that we skinned up.
 The summit slope was also hard to resist, as it was perfect corn snow.
 We did get to enjoy a few hundred vert before Danny spotted the cairn that marks the East Ridge.
 I looked down the north side from the summit and didn’t see exactly how the slope meets the access col, but It looks like they connect with snow from other angles.
 And the snow was a little firm, so we opted out of that enticing steep slope.
 It was a bit of a narrow path looking down the north face near the summit.
 I’d say the North slope is the most serious direction to ski, with the East Ridge being close behind in challenge due to the entrance.
 The south Slope and South Col is the easiest way back and most likely to be soft.
 Watch for wet slides closer to East Lake as you return in the afternoon, as you would on any big mountain during the springtime.